microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 > It is theoretically possible to provide tooling level assistance about this for the user code side as well.
 > There isn't a clear robust solution, but many common cases may be coverable with not too complex custom linter rule.

-> **_NOTE:_** This section focuses on type level details, however this same policy can help with clarifying whats supported even if its not modeled by the type systems.
-For example an interface that is documented as requiring an integer can be broadened to accept floating point values if its a member of an "in" interface, but not for an "out" one.
+> **_NOTE:_** This section focuses on type level details, however this same policy can help with clarifying what's supported even if it's not modeled by the type systems.
+For example an interface that is documented as requiring an integer can be broadened to accept floating point values if it's a member of an "in" interface, but not for an "out" one.
 This reasoning is useful, even if both cases just use the type `number`.

 > **_NOTE:_** Another way to get some tooling support for this is to transform the types when exporting them either manually in the source or as part of publishing.
 For example if API-extractor could replace `@out` interfaces with types that are not constructable (extend a class with a protected member and private constructor).